 Step 2 – Create Content with Experts

-E-E-A-T are characteristics that indicate a page is high-quality, which makes it helpful to users, but not a direct ranking factor.
 Missing out on some E-E-A-T aspects won’t tank your ranking.
 Utilizing these guidelines will influence Google to list your site more frequently.
-My Website Spot has been pioneering the Google landscape since 2005 and implements diverse SEO strategies under E-E-A-T guidelines to help you expand your online presence.
+My Website Spot has been successfully navigating Google since 2005 and implements diverse SEO strategies under E-E-A-T guidelines to help you expand your online presence.

 We are always willing to provide FREE advice.
 If you have any questions, need assistance with how to get started on a new website project, or just want to give us feedback on this article, We’d love to hear from you!
 Drop us a line, and we’ll get in touch!